Supereg/homebridge-http-temperature-sensor/README.md

 #### The 'pull' way:

-The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-ambient-light-sensor` requests the temperature of the sensor in an specified interval (pulling) and sends the value to HomeKit.
+The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-ambient-light-sensor` requests the value of the sensor in an specified interval (pulling) and sends the value to HomeKit.
 Look for `pullInterval` in the list of configuration options if you want to configure it.

 #### The 'push' way: